Youth homelessness prevention

 Our goal is to ensure safe and stable housing for all young people across the state of Washington so that they may thrive in the short and long term regardless of their location, age, race, ethnicity, neurodiversity, disability, gender identity or sexual orientation.
-Join others with lived experience to shape the future services and policy to youth of color and families.
-This is a paid opportunity for youth lived experts and caregivers from across the state.
-Participate in 10 sessions with other lived experts until May 2021.
+Learn more about the root causes of youth homelessness, prevention programs in Washington state and early recommendations here.

 Co-design with lived experts